gokriznastic/reinforcement-udacity-nanodegree/4. Multi-Agent Reinforcement Learning/p3_collab-compet/PROJECT_REPORT.md

 <img src="results.png"/>

 ## Further improvements

-- Trying other algorithms like PPO, A3C or D4PG
+- **Experiment with other algorithms** &mdash; Tuning the DDPG algorithm required a lot of trial and error.
-- We can use prioritised experience buffer.
+Perhaps another algorithm such as [Trust Region Policy Optimization (TRPO)](https://arxiv.org/abs/1502.05477), Proximal Policy Optimization (PPO), or [Distributed Distributional Deterministic Policy Gradients (D4PG)](https://arxiv.org/abs/1804.08617) would be more robust.

-- Different replay buffer for actor/critic
+- **Add *prioritized* experience replay** &mdash; Rather than selecting experience tuples randomly, prioritized replay selects experiences based on a priority value that is correlated with the magnitude of error.
+This can improve learning by increasing the probability that rare and important experience vectors are sampled.

-- Try adding dropouts in critic network
+- **Different replay buffer for actot and critic**